AmiraAbdelhalim/e-commerce-rails/README.md

 # E-Commerce Web Site

- A simple e-commerce site using Ruby on Rails nd relted gems.
+ A simple e-commerce site using Ruby on Rails and related gems.

 # Prerequisits
-* Latest ruby version nd rails as well.
+* Latest ruby version and rails as well.

 # Unfunctional Requirements
 * model unit test(Brand &&Category Model).